How to keep your home safe while you are away

 Having a set of eyes or more on your home lets potential burglars know it is being watched.

-• Let trusted neighbors know you will be departing on an RV trip and to keep an eye on your place.
+• Let trusted neighbors know you will be departing on an RV trip and ask them to keep an eye on your place.
 You might also ask them to pick up any papers lying in your driveway along with removing any door hangers placed by solicitors.
 By making your home look lived in you will deter burglars from targeting your house.

 • Make use of the Vacation Home Watch service if offered by local law enforcement.
 Seeing a marked law enforcement vehicle randomly stopping at your home from time to time is a sure way to deter burglars.